-Karolina Mania, "Online Dispute Resolution: the Future of Justice" (2015)1:1 Intl Comp Juris 76 at 80.
+122 Karolina Mania, "Online Dispute Resolution: the Future of Justice" (2015) 1:1 Intl Comp Juris 76 at 80.

-Mania, supra note 122.
+124 Mania, supra note 122.

-assessing whether an individual is lying or telling the truth based on the speaker's demeanour.
-125 "Across all studies, accuracy in distinguishing lies from truth is only a bit above 50%", and not only does reliance on visual cues not improve accuracy, it also makes it worse.
-126
+demeanour.125 "Across all studies, accuracy in distinguishing lies from truth is only a bit above 50%", and not only does reliance on visual cues not improve accuracy, but it also makes it worse.126

 Another limitation of ODR is that if a dispute goes through to adjudication, judges still need to hear the matter.
 At the moment, it is not possible technologically, or even desirable for that matter, for computers to fully take over the work of judges.
-127 When judges are called to handle complex issues of principle and various policies, it is beyond the capabilities of the current ODR systems.
+When judges are called to handle complex issues of principle and various policies, it is beyond the capabilities of the current ODR systems.
 128

-Security and record-keeping can also pose problems.129 Providers of ODR may store "sensitive communications and records, such as personally identifying information; opinions and communications made to other disputants or neutrals with the expectation that they would not be shared; and records relating to health, education, and employment."130 Such digital data can be manipulated and difficult to verify; additionally, records can be stored automatically without knowing the parties involved.131 Identity issues may also arise, and proving virtual identity can be problematic, as people in an online environment do not always act the same as they would in person.132 New procedures will be required for client identity verification.133 Concerns about proof of
+Security and record-keeping can also pose problems.129 Providers of ODR may store "sensitive communications and records, such as personally identifying information; opinions and communications made to other disputants or neutrals with the expectation that they would not be shared; and records relating to health, education, and employment."130 Such digital data can be manipulated and difficult to verify; additionally, records can be stored automatically without knowing the parties involved.131 Identity issues may also arise, and proving virtual identity can be problematic, as people in an online environment do not always act the same as they would in person.132 New procedures will be required for client identity verification.133 Concerns about proof of consent, use of personal data, privacy and